Lentil with lemon salad

 Lentil with lemon salad gives these wonderful but largely flavourless legumes, rich in protein, a piquant-taste.
 Let's be honest; without some help they are not a food you would normally recommend.

-However the demands of a planet that must survive the onslaught of mankind makes it sensible to eat more legumes; and a people who have no desire to die from the dread diseases associated with feedlot red-meat.
+However the demands of a planet that must survive the onslaught of mankind makes it sensible to eat more legumes; and a people who have no desire to die from the dreaded diseases associated with feedlot red-meat.
 That means beans, peas and lentils.

-The beauty of lentils is that unlike other dried legumes, being tiny, they take only twenty minutes to cook.
+The beauty of lentils is that unlike other dried legumes, being tiny they take only twenty minutes to cook.

 Lentil and lemon salad.